 The tiny town of Rejection, Nevada, 1889.
 The miners working the Last Dollar silver mine suddenly begin to be attacked by burrowing creatures.
 The mine’s owner Hiram Gummer arrives to find why everybody is refusing to work in the mine, only to find that people are fleeing town en masse.
 Gummer is born from a wealthy family and has no experience out in the West.
 He determines to get the men working again but he and the handful of remaining townspeople find themselves up against a horde of vicious creatures that burrow through the ground and are drawn to attack anything that makes noise.

 This was the third of the sequels spun off from Tremors (1990).
 Tremors was a highly enjoyable monster movie that came with tongue planted in cheek.
 Though liked by almost all, it was not a runaway box-office hit.
 What surprises is that it managed to produce three sequels, Tremors II: Aftershocks (1996), Tremors 3: Back to Perfection (2001) and Tremors 4: The Beginning here, which was a prequel, as well as a tv series Tremors (2003) that lasted for thirteen episodes.
 Aside from actor Michael Gross, the constant in all of these versions was Brent Maddock and S.S.
 Wilson, the screenwriters of the original, who took over directing duties between them on all three film sequels, Wilson with Tremors II, Maddock on Tremors 3 and Wilson returning to take over this.
-A decade later, there were two further sequels with Tremors 5: Bloodlines (2015) and Tremors: A Cold Day in Hell (2018) without Maddock or Wilson but still featuring Michael Gross.
+A decade later, there were three further sequels with Tremors 5: Bloodlines (2015), Tremors: A Cold Day in Hell (2018) and Tremors: Shrieker Island (2020) without Maddock or Wilson but still featuring Michael Gross.

 The surprise also about the Tremors sequels is that they manage to milk so much out of the limited premise of people running around a tiny town fighting off creatures that burrow through the ground.
 Moreover, Maddock and Wilson managed to turn out films that remained consistently lively and amusing and did more than just repeat the same basics with minimal variation (as say the Friday the 13th series does).
 The strain is starting to show a little with Tremors 4: The Legend Begins – it is likeable but many of the film’s moves are starting to seem predictable.
 Nevertheless, it tosses up an amiable range of characters and eventually the scenes with the ensemble taking on the Graboids and battling against them using 19th Century technology settle in with some amusement.